 A prenuptial agreement can be a useful financial planning tool for you and your partner.
 A prenup is a written agreement a couple creates to protect their respective financial assets and gain a sound understanding of how they’ll co-mingle their assets.
 A signed prenup overrides the marital laws that govern division of assets, property, savings and retirement benefits.

-In the past it was assumed that only the rich and famous exercised their right to prenuptial agreements.
-Traditionally, these agreements were used to protect family wealth, trust funds, inheritance, or children from a previous marriage.
+In the past, it was assumed that only the rich and famous exercised their right to prenuptial agreements.
+And yes, traditionally, these agreements were used to protect family wealth, trust funds, inheritance, or children from a previous marriage.
 But in recent years, as couples redefine the rules around money in a relationship, couples of all types of financial backgrounds have chosen to utilize a prenup.

 Although the subtext around prenups are actively changing, it’s possible that your partner could interpret a prenup the wrong way.
 Because the prenup itself is a “plan B” if the marriage doesn’t work out, it’s understandable that your partner might be taken back, at first.
 But fret not, there’s a way to have this conversation without sending the wrong message.

 That said, prenups do not (in any way) worsen or weaken your chances at a long and happy relationship.
 If your partner displays some of the financial resistance or has an emotionally-charged response, be patient.
 Talk through it the way you would about any other part of your relationship.
-And in many cases, because the public response is shifting so much, you might find that your partner is more open to the idea than you think!
+And in many cases, because the public response is shifting so much, you might find that your partner is more open to the idea than you think.

 The most important thing when deciding to get a prenup is understanding the financial implications of this agreement.
 Once a prenup is in place, you're making it clear that the agreement will override state laws in the event of death or a divorce.
 In some instances, that can work against what you originally intended.
 For example, if you and your partner both have family wealth, your prenup could stop you from inheriting either person's estate upon their passing.

 In the end, deciding to get a prenup or not is entirely up to you and your partner.
 In fact, a prenup is just one of several things you might want to consider when tying the knot.

 Managing money as a couple can be challenging at times.
-Here are a few tips to help, straight from Zeta’s Money Date Magazine.READ MORE
+Here are a few tips to help you win at love and money.READ MORE

 To safely consume this site, we recommend reading this disclaimer.
 Any outbound links will take you away from Zeta, to external sites in the world wide web.
 Just so you know, Zeta doesn’t endorse any linked websites nor do we pay/bribe anyone to appear on here.
 Any reference to prices on the site are just estimates; actual prices are up to specific merchants and their current desire to charge you for things.
 Also, nothing on this website should be construed as investment advice.
 We’re here to share our favorite tools, tactics and tips for managing your money together.
 This content is for your responsible consumption.
 Please don’t see this as a recommendation to buy specific investments or go on a crypto-binge.
 Lastly, we 100% believe that personal finance is exactly that, personal.
 We may sometimes publish content on this website that has been created by affiliated or unaffiliated partners such as employees, advisors or writers.
 Unless we explicitly say so, these post do not necessarily represent the actual views or opinions of Zeta.